Billy Joe Rish

 Billy Joe Rish (September 10, 1932 – May 17, 2008) was an American politician.
 He served as a Democratic member for the 8th and 9th district of the Florida House of Representatives.

 Life and career

 Rish was born in Wewahitchka, Florida, the son of Lucy and Roy P. Rish.
 He attended Wewahitchka High School, the University of Florida and the University of Florida Levin College of Law.

 In 1970, Rish was elected to represent the 8th district of the Florida House of Representatives, succeeding John Robert Middlemas.
 He served until 1972, when he was succeeded by Earl Hutto.
 In the same year, he was elected to represent the 9th district, succeeding Joe Chapman.
-He served until 1978, when he was succeeded by Leonard J. Hall.
+He served until 1978, when he was succeeded by Leonard Hall.

 Rish died in May 2008, at the age of 75.